Cosette3737/Project2GroupD/README.md

 - [x] 9.
 With this knowledge in mind, begin coding HTML, CSS, and Javascript elements using these.
 - [x] 10.
 Convert CSV's to JSON for Flask
 - [x] 11.
 Create Flask app
+- [x] 12.
+Implement Jinja into our site architecture.

 As famed, fictional Formula 1 driver, Jean Girard once Said...